-If it’s pouring with rain in London and you don’t want to see the city from the ground, why not see it from above?
+If it’s pouring with rain in London, you don’t want to see the city from the ground and you only have a short time like 2 days in London, why not see the city from above?

 There are so many viewpoints and observatories in London and some of them are even free.

 The Sky Garden in London is free of charge to visit and it’s a cool place located at the top of what is known as the Walkie Talkie Building.
 Walk in’s are taken but it’s best to book a slot in advance.

 The Tate Modern Gallery along the River Thames offers another free viewpoint, go inside to the 11th floor for a 360 covered view of the City and River.